Fakorede/Fakorede/README.md

 ![Fab](https://github.com/Fakorede/Fakorede/blob/master/fab.png "Fakorede Abiola")

-- 🔭 I’m currently doing fullstack developement with Vue JS and Laravel ❤️.
+- 🔭 I’m currently doing fullstack developement with Vue JS 💚 and Laravel ❤️.
-- 🌱 I’m currently learning GO, React, Spring Boot and improving on my Laravel/Vue skills.
+- 🌱 I’m currently improving on my Laravel/Vue skills for building fullstack applications.
+I also love Golang 💙.
 - 💻👯 I’m looking to work on awesome product(s) where I get to apply my skills as part of a fast-paced, quality-driven team and impact millions of lives positively.
 - ⚡ Fun fact: I love Chess, Monopoly and I would love to explore new places, cultures, and definitely learn a new language.
 - 📫 How to reach me: [Gmail](mailto:abiolafakorede@gmail.com)